What is laryngotracheal stenosis?

 While the majority of breathing issues are caused by lung problems, sometimes there is a problem with the air passing through the throat or voice box into the lungs.
-In this situation, patients often make a high pitched noise during breathing called stridor.
+In this situation, patients often make a high-pitched noise during breathing called stridor.
+This high-pitched breathing sound is often confused with wheezing.